 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
-Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) The Company provides a safe workplace for the employees with health and safety protocols in place.
+Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic? ······································ The Company provides a safe workplace for the employees with health and safety protocols in place.
 What are the Risk/s Identified?
 Management Approach Identify risk/s related to material topic of the organization Incidence of illness and injury especially during the pandemic The Company has occupational safety and health standards and protocols across the organization.

 What are the Opportunity/ies Identified?
-Management Approach Identify the opportunity/ies related to material topic It is the policy of the Company to adhere to of the organization occupational safety and health standard across Improve safety and well being of the human the organization. resources
+Management Approach Identify the opportunity/ies related to material topic It is the policy of the Company to adhere to of the organization occupational safety and health standard across Improve safety and well being of the human resources the organization.